anandkanav92/NOTES/concepts.md

 	- `Random forests`
 		- Random forests are generally used for regression and classification tasks, highly suited for categorical data. \ref{[24] L. Breiman.
 Random forests.
 Machine Learning, 45(1):5–32, 2001}
 		- They are considered ensemble of regression trees where each leaf contains the learning algorithm performnace values.
 		- the procedure is like: first randomly sample N points from the configuration space/domain values of hyperparameters.
 Then the model is evaluated for these hyperparameter sampled values.
-Using these evaluations a model distribution is generated
+Using these evaluations a model distribution(mean and variance) is generated for each
 		-
 	- `TPE`
 - wide applicability (DNNs for image classification, speech recognition and neural language modelling) \ref https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7352306
 -
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODg5MDA4NTYsMjA3MTM1NjI4NSwxMTgzNj
+eyJoaXN0b3J5IjpbLTExNTYwODQzMjYsMjA3MTM1NjI4NSwxMT
-A0MTg4LDEyMTEwNjAzOTgsNTgzNDI0ODEzLC02MDUzMjA3ODMs
+gzNjA0MTg4LDEyMTEwNjAzOTgsNTgzNDI0ODEzLC02MDUzMjA3
-LTIwMDczOTEzNiwtMTc0MTg0OTg1OCw1NzcwNTMxOTksLTkyNj
+ODMsLTIwMDczOTEzNiwtMTc0MTg0OTg1OCw1NzcwNTMxOTksLT
-U1ODczOCwxNDI0NzI4NDc2LDEwNDgyMTU3NTksNDc5ODUxODY3
+kyNjU1ODczOCwxNDI0NzI4NDc2LDEwNDgyMTU3NTksNDc5ODUx
-LDEyMzE5OTQ0MjYsMTI2MzQ5NDQ0OCwtMTcwOTkyNzE4MiwtOT
+ODY3LDEyMzE5OTQ0MjYsMTI2MzQ5NDQ0OCwtMTcwOTkyNzE4Mi
-czMDk2MDIsMTM5ODEzOTMxLC01NDg3MTI2NjksMTUyOTU1MjIw
+wtOTczMDk2MDIsMTM5ODEzOTMxLC01NDg3MTI2NjksMTUyOTU1
-Nl19
+MjIwNl19
 -->